Pesto alla Genovese: The Best Authentic Italian Basil Pesto

 5. Add Oil To The Top Of Your Pesto Jars: If you want your pesto to avoid freezer burn and maintain its color/taste I always like to add a layer of olive oil to the top of each jar.
 Then when you go to heat up the pesto it will just melt into the sauce and will ensure that your pesto tastes just as good months later.

-Other than that genovese pesto is a really simple sauce that almost anyone can make, and I promise that once you start making it yourself you most likely wont be able to go back to the store bought kind.
+Pesto alla genovese is a really simple sauce that almost anyone can make, and I promise that once you start making it yourself you most likely wont be able to go back to the store bought kind.

 Print